LuciaZ50/NewsApp/README.md

 -HomeViewModel -> I chose to inject one viewModel into the tabs since there is not much functionality that i need to work with, in a larger app i would have made two separate views with two separate viewModels

+Additional info:
+-The strings could have been extracted to a different file and accessed from there so all of them are in one place.
+I hardcoded them in the views to finish the assignment faster as I don't have more time to finish it.